avasopht/pious/readme.md

 create new devices, synthesizers and effects through rapid experimentation.

-Auto-delay compensation can be calculated within the devices using this system so that you can report back plugin delay in response to what's actually going on inside your plugin, plus it will allow internal plugin delay compensation when needed.
+Auto-delay compensation can be calculated within the devices using this system so that you can report back plugin_ delay in response to what's actually going on inside your plugin_, plus it will allow internal plugin_ delay compensation when needed.

 Did I forget to mention polyphonic!